 Wash blackberries and pat dry.

-Toss blackberries with 1 cup of sugar until they are well coated then place berries in an 11"x7" casserole dish.
+Toss blackberries with lemon juice and then add sugar tossing until they are well coated.
+Place berries in a greased 11"x7" casserole dish.

 Cut 2 tbsp of butter and distribute over the top of the berries.